Be our King they'd said. Cool I thought!

 Thanks DM

-Michael Cook about 8 years ago
+Michael Cook over 8 years ago

 Many thanks Michelle

-Iarwain Olofsson almost 8 years ago
+Iarwain Olofsson over 8 years ago

 I do love these twists.